-Part-time Faculty are appointed to teach less than 14 credits per year.
-Part-time faculty who are subject to performance reviews will be awarded voting rights after teaching at least 10.5 credits for four years.
+Part-time Faculty are appointed to teach fewer than 14 credits per year.
+Part-time faculty who are subject to performance reviews will be awarded voting rights after teaching at least 56 credits.
 The four-year interval may be interrupted by a maximum of one year in which the faculty members does not teach at the college.
 Part-time Faculty can serve on college-wide committees to which non-tenured faculty are eligible (including Faculty Council to which they are elected by their rank).

-2.1.2 Auxiliary Faculty/Term Contracts
+2.1.2 Auxiliary Faculty/Term Employment